 Upon separation, divorce or dissolution of civil partnership there may be a claim or issue relating to maintenance.
 This is particularly the case if there are children although not necessarily so.
 Grant Stephens Family Law has expert maintenance solicitors who can help with the following areas:

-- Help with the CSA – All children have an automatic right to be maintained by a ‘non-resident’ parent (i.e. the one who the children do not live with).
-The Child Support Agency or CSA (now known as the Child Maintenance and Enforcement Division (CMED)) have jurisdiction with regards to child maintenance and use a prescribed formula to calculate the liability.
+Help with the CMS – All children have an automatic right to be maintained by a ‘non-resident’ parent (i.e. the one who the children do not live with).
+The Child Maintenance Service (formerly CSA) have jurisdiction with regards to child maintenance and use a prescribed formula to calculate the liability.
 They can however often get it wrong leading to considerable overpayment or a bill for an extortionate amount.
-Further, it is often said that the CSA can be difficult to deal with leaving clients confused and in need of support.
-We have extensive experience of assisting ‘non-resident’ parents in dealing with the CSA from negotiating down alleged sums owed, dealing with enforcement hearings for a ‘liability order’, and quashing ‘liability orders’ on the basis of wrongful calculations.
+Further, it is often said that the CMS can be difficult to deal with leaving clients confused and in need of support.
+We have extensive experience of assisting ‘non-resident’ parents in dealing with the CMS from negotiating down alleged sums owed, dealing with enforcement hearings for a ‘liability order’, and quashing ‘liability orders’ on the basis of wrongful calculations.

-- Top – up child maintenance payments – Children may be entitled to maintenance over and above Child Support Agency rate for special requirements such as education or where the non-resident parent’s gross income is more than £100,000.00 per annum.
-Unless this can be agreed, it will be necessary to make a Court application to ‘top-up’ to the CSA calculation.
+Top – up child maintenance payments – Children may be entitled to maintenance over and above Child Maintenance Servive rate for special requirements such as education or where the non-resident parent’s gross income is more than £156,000.00 per annum.
+Unless this can be agreed, it will be necessary to make a Court application to ‘top-up’ to the CMS calculation.

 As there isn’t a ‘one size fits all’ approach to maintenance which is something of a ‘feel area’.
 It is vital that you have realistic advice and the best representation from solicitors who have a wealth of experience in this area.
 At Grant Stephens Family Law you will be allocated an experienced solicitor who will support you all of the way and will work tirelessly to get you the best outcome to enable you to rebuild your life.